Machine families resource and comparison guide

 The storage-optimized machine family is ideal for useful for horizontal, scale out databases, log analytics, data warehouse offerings, and other database workloads.
 This family offers high density, high performing Local SSD.

-• Z3 VMs can have up to 176 vCPUs, 1,408 GB of memory, and 36 TiB of Local SSD.
+• Z3 instances can have up to 176 vCPUs, 1,408 GB of memory, and 36 TiB of Local SSD.
 Z3 runs on the Intel Xeon Scalable processor (code name Sapphire Rapids) with DDR5 memory and Titanium offload processors.
 Z3 brings together the latest compute, networking, and storage innovations into one platform.
-Z3 VMs are aligned with the underlying NUMA architecture to offer optimal, reliable, and consistent performance.
+Z3 instances are aligned with the underlying NUMA architecture to offer optimal, reliable, and consistent performance.

 Compute-optimized machine family guide